grimandgreedy/listpick/README.md

-# list_picker
+# listpick

-List Picker is a TUI tool which displays a tabulated list of rows and allows the user to operate upon these rows--select, copy, pipe.
+listpick is a TUI tool which displays a tabulated list of rows and allows the user to operate upon these rows--select, copy, pipe.
 A very simple concept but also, I hope, a powerful tool that will make it easier for people to develop TUI apps.

 Rows of data can be viewed, selected, generated, saved, loaded, refreshed, modified or copied to the clipboard.
 Easy to integrate into your project by creating a `menu = Picker(stdscr, items:list[list[str]])` and then the menu will be displayed by running `menu.run()`.

 It works great as the backend for a TUI application and can also be used as a standalone data viewer.

-**NOTE**: list_picker is still in development.
+**NOTE**: listpick is still in development.

 # Quickstart